-whether the major party cross-endorsements (1) bartering contract at issue violates the state and federal Constitutions and the Election Law by guaranteeing uncontested elections of Supreme Court judges and a Surrogate judge.
-Appellants contend that such contract, expressed in resolution form (R. 52-54), effectively destroyed the electorate's right to choose their judges by a meaningful vote between competing candidates and that it further unlawfully impinged upon the constitutionallymandated independence of the judiciary by requiring acceptance of cross-endorsement as the price of nomination.
-Also is the constitutional validity of a at issue contracted-for commitment by the judicial nominees for early resignations to create new judicial vacancies and a pledge to split patronage after consultation with the political leaders of both parties 2.
+(1) whether the major party cross-endorsements bartering contract at issue violates the state and federal Constitutions and the Election Law by guaranteeing uncontested elections of Supreme Court judges and a Surrogate judge.
+Appellants contend that such contract, expressed in resolution form (R. 52-54), effectively destroyed the electorate's right to choose their judges by a meaningful vote between competing candidates and that it further unlawfully impinged upon the constitutionallymandated independence of the judiciary by requiring acceptance of cross-endorsement as the price of nomination. the constitutional validity of a issue is contracted-for commitment by the judicial nominees for early resignations to create new judicial vacancies1 and a pledge to split patronage after consultation with the political leaders of both parties2.